Medical Malpractice Litigation In California:

 Over the years my office has handled numerous medical malpractice cases, virtually all of which were concluded successfully for our clients.
 We have obtained six and seven figure money recoveries for our clients.
-The reason for the success is simple: We do not handle medical malpractice cases unless the evidence of the malpractice is clear and convincing from the outset of the case.
+The reason for the success is simple: We do not handle medical malpractice cases unless the evidence of the malpractice is clear and convincing from the outset.
 The reason for this is simple too, in California the most difficult cases are those involving medical malpractice.
-If the evidence of medical malpractice is not clear and convincing, it is most likely that the case can not be won.
+If the evidence of medical malpractice is not largely dispositive from the start, it is most likely the case cannot be won.

-Of all the areas in which the tort reform movement has been effective, the area of medical malpractice is the one of its greatest successes.
-We all want to trust the care that our own medical professionals provide and do not want to believe that our doctors and treaters make serious mistakes.
-Couple the respect for healthcare professionals with the occasional contempt and derision of lawyers and their clients, and the difficulty of medical malpractice litigation is evident.
+Of all the areas in which the tort reform movement has been involved, medical malpractice litigation is one of its greatest successes.
+We all want to trust the care of our own medical providers; we do not want to believe our own doctors and treaters make serious mistakes.
+Couple the respect for healthcare professionals with the occasional contempt and derision of lawyers and their clients, and the limitation of damages, as discussed below, makes medical malpractice litigation in California the hardest case.

-In my practice over the years we have handled a variety of medical malpractice cases involving tragic injuries to patients caused by their healthcare providers.
-Examples of some of our clients’ medical malpractice cases are:
+In my practice over the years we have handled a variety of medical malpractice cases, many of which involve tragic injuries to patients caused by their healthcare providers.
+Examples of some of our clients medical malpractice cases are:

 *Surgery to remove a tumor undertaken at the wrong level of the lumbar spine followed by an untreatable virulent infection resulting in death of the elderly patient.

 *Wrongful death caused by an inordinate delay in treatment by the paramedics who showed up at the scene without proper resuscitation equipment leading to the death of the heart attack victim.

 *Undiagnosed brain cancer which showed up on a CT scan never read by the treating doctor, where the elderly patient also fell off the gurney while unattended.